ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 }
 ```

-In the configuration above, we enabled the openssh service, added an ssh public key for the user ryan, and disabled password login.
+In the configuration here, we enabled the openssh service, added an ssh public key for the user ryan, and disabled password login.

 Now, running `sudo nixos-rebuild switch` to deploy the modified configuration, and then we can login to the system using ssh with the ssh keys we configured.